AmritKPurba/Social_media_healthrisk_behaviours/README.md

 **Do file:** data02b_TUD_cc_EMtable8a9a11a12a_vs3.do
 **Description:**
-Additive measure of effect modification (e-cigarette use) - Poisson regression with robust standard errors (RERI=RR11-RR01-RR10+1)
+Additive measures of effect modification (e-cigarette use) - Poisson regression with robust standard errors (RERI=RR11-RR01-RR10+1)
 Multiplicative measures of effect modification (e-cigarette use) - Poisson regression with robust standard errors (RR low PE/RR high PE)
 Additive measures of interaction (e-cigarette use) - Poisson regression with robust standard errors (RERI=RR11-RR01-RR10+1)
 Multiplicative measures of interaction (e-cigarette use) - Poisson regression with robust standard errors (RR11/RR10*RR01)